 The Engineering Department has a very active external advisory board with participants contributing from the many high tech engineering and related companies located in the Hudson Valley.
-The EAB’s mission is “to provide information and guidance to the SUNY New Paltz Engineering Department in regards to their curriculum, their graduates and the quality of things being done at SUNY New Paltz and to help steer the direction of the engineering board to create the best quality students they can to provide superior professionals for local industries”.
-Some of the specific functions of the EAB are: to assist in providing co-op or intern positions for our students; to provide information and opportunities for full time employment for the graduating students; help identify speakers for the engineering seminar program; and provide feedback for the engineering curriculum.
+The EAB’s mission is to assist the SUNY New Paltz Electrical and Computer Engineering Department in insuring that the curriculum provides high quality student interns, co-ops and graduates for local industries.
+The EAB does this by providing feedback for the engineering curriculum, helping provide intern and co-op positions for our students, providing full-time employment information and opportunities for graduating students, and helping to identify speakers for the engineering seminar program.

 The Program Requirements Checklist

 Each program requirements are listed in the program course checklist and are included in every student file.
 At the end of each semester, student grades are transferred into the program course checklist.
 When the course checklist is completed, and the student has satisfied all program requirements, he/she is then eligible to graduate.
 The program course checklist is used for advising and planning purposes as well.

 The Engineering Department offers several seminars each semester that cover a variety of subjects.
 To partially satisfy the life-long learning requirement of ABET (The Accreditation Board for Engineering and Technology), engineering students are required to attend at least five engineering seminars and write a brief report on

 each one (that is to be included in their file).
 Only two reports per semester are accepted.